-Police: 1 person in custody in missing Utah student case
+Police say missing college student was killed, man arrested

-Lueck disappeared after taking a Lyft June 17 from the airport to a park located miles from her apartment.
-Police said she met an unidentified person there at 3 a.m., and did not seem distressed.
+Brown says burned evidence, including Lueck’s things and her remains, was found at his home.
+The home was searched on Wednesday and Thursday and Ajayi was the man previously identified as a person of interest.

-Authorities have said the Lyft driver had no connection with her disappearance.
-The home that police searched Wednesday into Thursday is about 5 miles (8 kilometers) from the park.
+It wasn’t immediately clear if Ajayi had an attorney.
+He has not returned previous messages from The Associated Press.

-Lueck is a part-time student at the University of Utah in her senior year majoring in kinesiology and pre-nursing.
+Lueck was a part-time student at the University of Utah in her senior year majoring in kinesiology and pre-nursing.
 She has been a student since 2014 and has an off-campus apartment.

 She is from El Segundo in the Los Angeles area and flew to California for a funeral before returning to Salt Lake City, police said.
 Her family reported her missing on June 20 and became more concerned after she missed a planned flight back to Los Angeles last weekend.